In this post, you will learn how to make a bootable USB drive in Linux system using the native Linux tools.

 Finally, type yes to confirm and quit the program.

 Then, run this command, to check if a new partition has been created:

 As you can see, the new partition has been created.
 It is named sdd1 in my example.

 Then, format this partition as FAT file system:

 Where ‘ALU’ is the label I give to this drive, you can use your name instead.
 And sdd1 is the partition name.
 Unlike in all the previous steps, where you used the device names, in this command you need to specify the partition name which ends with the number.

 After these uncomplicated steps, your flash drive is like new and you can use it to store files.

 Now you know how to make a bootable USB drive in Linux.
-This is particularly useful for testing Linux live distributions easily and quickly.
+You can now proceed to the installation process or test Linux live distributions.

 So, leave your comment and give your opinion about this tutorial.
 Did you like it?
 Did you know about this tool?